Doctor of Philosophy (Ph.D.)

-While Ph.D. programs in education are admitted exclusively to the Pullman campus, select academic programs afford the opportunity for students to access classes and advising on the WSU Spokane campus.
+While Ph.D. programs in education are admitted exclusively to the Pullman campus, select academic programs afford some opportunity for students to access classes and/or advising on the WSU Spokane campus.

 Mathematics and Science Education

 The Ph.D. in Mathematics and Science Education is designed to develop scholars capable of making important contributions to the research base, professional context, and learning environments related to mathematics and science education.
 Areas of emphases can include student learning, teacher education, professional development, curriculum, and technology throughout the PK-16 grade spectrum.

 Applicants hold an advanced degree in education, mathematics, science, technology, or other related fields.
 In addition, they must have a GPA of 3.0 on a 4.0 scale and submit an online application to the Graduate School including a letter of in-tent, three letters of recommendation, a writing sample, and GRE scores that are less than seven years old.

 In addition to familiarity with public school contexts and a rudimentary awareness of educational research, particularly in the context of mathematics or science education, incoming students are expected to have a strong foundation in mathematics or science.
 Preferably, applicants have been prepared and licensed to teach science/mathematics in public schools at the K-12 level.

 We seek students who show a commitment to educational research in Mathematics and/or Science Education, who have familiarity with K-12 school contexts, and have a strong foundation in mathematics and/or science.

 The Ph.D. is accessible to students across the statewide USE system on the Pullman, Spokane, Tri_Cities and Vancouver campuses.
 Applicants interested in Math/Science Ph.D. program in Spokane, must apply through the Pullman campus and indicate their intention to take classes in Spokane.